steadramon/ESPGeiger/docs/outputs/webapi.md

 ## What gets sent

-The device speaks **MessagePack** to the server - a compact binary encoding chosen to keep heap pressure low on ESP8266.
-The schemas below describe the logical contents; on the wire they're encoded as fixmaps with single- or two-letter keys.
+Posts and handshakes use **MessagePack** (compact binary).
+The schemas below list the logical fields.

 **Per-minute post** (CPM Readings mode):